Feeds:

 “When the war closed (WWI), the most vital of all issues both in our own country and throughout the world was whether Governments should continue their wartime ownership and operation of many instrumentalities of production and distribution.

-We are challenged with a peace-time choice between the American system of rugged individualism and a European philosophy of diametrically opposed doctrines – doctrines of paternalism and state socialism.”
+We are challenged with a peace-time choice between the American system of rugged individualism and a European philosophy of the diametrically opposed doctrines of paternalism and State socialism.”

 “. . .
 Our American experiment in human welfare has yielded a degree of well-being unparalleled in all the world.
 It has come nearer to the abolition of poverty, to the abolition of fear of want than humanity has ever reached before.”